chrisy781/Computer_Vision_Group_27/readme.md

 | golfBall Image | None              | -----  |
 | golfBall Image | Tiling            | 54021  |

 The tiling generates ofcourse more images than the original dataset.
 For the OpenImagesV6 dataset we removed quite some data as this was not suited for tiling.
 Therefore, a little bit more than double the data is generated.
 Also, for the golfBall Image dataset around 1000 images were removed that could not be tiled.
-After the tiling process, the data should be put in an obj map.
+After the tiling process, the data should be put in an ```obj``` map.
 This map has to be compressed to a zip to be used in the Google Colab.
+In the picture below

 ### Pre-processing Test Images
 Additionally we have tried pre-processing test images with the goal of improving the test results.
 In order to do this, multiple image adjustment features where tried using openCV.
 The final image adjustment features which visually delivered promising results where: